, , , , , ,

 Absolute paradise at Castaway Island

-I squint my eyes shut, letting the almost missable breeze and musical notes wash over me.
+I squint my eyes, letting the almost missable breeze and musical notes wash over me.
 In another world – where my wallet wasn’t as thin as these grains of sand – it could be me arriving on that boat.
 Me stepping out to a heartwarming Bula.
-Me enjoying a welcome cocktail on the veranda of the restaurant, which spills down to the ocean’s million cerulean shades.
+Me enjoying a welcome cocktail on the restaurant’s veranda, which spills down to the ocean’s million cerulean shades.

 Castaway on this Island?
 Yes please.